-This easy chowder recipe is inspired by Bob Red Mill’s and comes from a recipe on the back of one of their dried Chana dal packages.
-I love chowders all year long, but especially in these cooler months!
+This dairy-free chowder recipe is inspired by Bob Red Mill’s and comes from the back of one of their dried Chana dal packages.
+I love chowders all year long, but they are especially welcome in these cooler months!

 What is Chana Dal?

-Chana dal are the desi type chickpeas (garbanzo beans) that have had their outer layer removed and split in half.
+Chana dal is the desi-type chickpeas (garbanzo beans) that have had their outer layer removed and split in half.
 Resembling yellow split peas, these little golden legumes are widely used in Indian cuisine.
-Unlike that of the yellow split pea, chana dal hold there shape when cooking.
+Unlike that of the yellow split pea, chana dal hold their shape when cooking.

 Being low on the glycemic index makes them an excellent legume for diabetics.
-Per 1/4 cup, dried, they contain 190 calories, 11 grams of protein, 9 grams of fiber, 2 grams of fat, 1 gram of sugar and zero cholesterol.
-They’re a good source of phosphorus, folate, magnesium and iron.
-If you can’t find them locally, you can order them online.
+Per ¼ cup, dried, they contain 190 calories, 11 grams of protein, 9 grams of fiber, 2 grams of fat, 1 gram of sugar, and zero cholesterol.
+They’re a good source of phosphorus, folate, magnesium, and iron.
+If you can’t find them locally, you can order them online from Amazon (affiliate link).

 How To Make Chana Dal & Sweet Potato Chowder

-Next saute your vegetables, set aside with the dal and potatoes…
+Next saute your vegetables, set aside with the cooked chana dal and potatoes.

 CHANA DAL & SWEET POTATO CHOWDER

-Full of protein from the chana dal (split chickpeas) and a hint of sweetness from the sweet potato, this creamy chowder is hearty and delicious!
+Full of protein from the chana dal (split chickpeas) and a hint of sweetness from the sweet potato, this creamy vegan chowder is hearty, delicious, and 100% dairy-free!

 - Prep Time: 1 hour